adimitrova/TUD_IN4303/README.md

 # TUD_IN4303
 Compiler Construction

-This file is supposed to contrain organisation of my code.
+This file contains information on how is my code organized.